PanderMusubi/afvalophaaldata/README.md

 ### 3.1 Install calendar software

-Probably, your have already software installed for using online calendars.
-If that is not the case, garbage collection calendars can be show with:
+Probably, you already have software installed for using online calendars.
+If that is not the case, garbage collection calendars can be shown with:

 | Name              | Android | iOS | macOS | Windows | Linux | Web interface |
 |-------------------|:-------:|:---:|:-----:|:-------:|:-----:|:------------:|